If you manage a rental property in BC, high tenant turnover can be one of the biggest issues.

 The average tenant turnover rate in Vancouver, British Columbia was 8.1% in 2023, an indication of a very tight rental market that’s below the national average of 12.5%.
 In contrast, Victoria, BC showed a slightly higher turnover rate of 15.7%, indicating more mobility in the Vancouver Island market.

-The Costs of Tenant Turnover
+Tenant Turnover Costs

 - Revenue Loss: Every day your property is vacant is a day of missed rental income, which means you’re on the hook for the full mortgage payment